 - Enhanced Roof Longevity – Extends the life of your roof with proper care.

-A good Roof Moss Killer should be made specifically for roofing materials and be safe for shingles.
+Roof Moss Killer should be made specifically for roofing materials and be safe for shingles.
 Avoid harsh chemicals, and choose a product that clearly states it removes moss without damaging the roof surface.

 Yes, light moss can be removed with gentle brushing and water.
 However, for thicker growth, a treatment product is usually more effective and prevents moss from returning quickly.